Dennis Wilson: Childhood

-Dennis Carl Wilson was born on December 4, 1944, the second child of Audree Neva (née Korthof) and Murry Gage Wilson.
+Dennis Carl Wilson was born on December 4, 1944, as the second child of Audree Neva (née Korthof) and Murry Gage Wilson.
 He spent his formative years with his brothers Brian and Carl and their parents in Hawthorne, California.
 Dennis's role in the family dynamic, which he himself acknowledged, was that of the black sheep.
 According to neighborhood friend David Marks, Dennis's "raucous behavior" inspired other kids to nickname him "Dennis the Menace".
-Out of the three Wilson brothers, Dennis was the most likely to get beaten by their father and suffer the worst treatment.
+Out of the three Wilson brothers, Dennis was often the target of physical punishment by his father, experiencing some of the harshest treatment.
 In 1976, he acknowledged, "We had a shitty childhood ... my dad was a tyrant.
 He used to wale on us, physically beat the crap out of us.
 I don't know kids who got it like we did."

 Possessed with an abundance of physical energy and a combative nature, Dennis often refused to participate in family singalongs, and likewise avoided vocalizing on the early recordings that Brian made on a portable tape recorder.
 Dennis later described Brian as a "freak" who would "stay in his room all day listening to records rather than playing baseball.
 If you could get me to sing a song, yeah, I'd get into it.
 But I'd much rather play doctor with the girl next door or muck around with cars."
 However, Dennis would sing with his brothers late at night in their shared bedroom, a song Brian later recalled as "our special one we'd sing", titled "Come Down, Come Down from the Ivory Tower".
 Brian said of the late night brotherly three-part harmonies, "We developed a little blend which aided us when we started to get into the Beach Boys stuff."

 Dennis noted of himself, "If my dad hadn't given me a BB gun when I was nine years old, my life would have been completely different.
 With that gun I had something I could take my anger out on.
 Hunting, fishing, racing have been my preoccupations ever since."
 Brian told Melody Maker in 1966, "Dennis had to keep moving all the time.
 If you wanted him to sit still for one second, he's yelling and screaming and ranting and raving.
 He's the most messed-up person I know."
 Around the time he was 14, Dennis began playing piano and learned to play boogie-woogie styles.
 He remembered attending church gatherings with the rest of his family "because there was this outasight chick there ... [and] I used to try and play boogie woogie on the church piano on Friday nights when all the kids went there to play volleyball."